UKHO/docs/software-engineering/strategy/software-engineering-ai-strategy.md

 Implementation notes:

 - Licensing: maintain a licence registry and reconcile seat usage quarterly.
 - Training approach: each team will schedule team-level sessions at a cadence appropriate to their members; cadence will vary according to need.
 Periodic deep-dive workshops will remain available for cross-team topics.
-New starters must complete basic Copilot training as part of onboarding.
+New starters should complete basic Copilot training as part of onboarding.
+Suitable training can be found on PluralSight.
 - Champions: identify champions to spread knowledge.

 - **Pilots and AI projects:**